vaskoGut/Learning/README.md

    Yes, even if you do not set a staleTime in React Query, your query will still be cached by default

+   queryKey - it serves as a unique identifier for a specific query.
+It allows React Query to manage caching, refetching, and updating data efficiently

 ________________________________________________________________________________________________________________________________
    28. ###  utc-time-explanation
      This termin stands for Coordinated Universal Time.
 An example - New York City is in the UTC-5 time zone, which means the time in NYC is five hours behind UTC.